replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

-# Configuring a Host Path
+# Configuring a Host Path Storage Destination

 > Introduced in the Replicated app manager v1.33.0

 You can configure a host path as your snapshots storage destination.
 For more information about snapshot storage destinations, see [Storage destinations](snapshots-storage-destinations).

-## Requirements
+## Prerequisites

-The following are requirements for using a host path as the storage destination:
+The following prerequisites must be met to configure a host path as the storage destination:

+* Review the limitations and considerations.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up and Use Snapshots_.
+* Install and configure Velero.
+See [Installing and Configuring Velero](snapshots-venerlo-installing-config).
 * The host path must be a dedicated directory.
 Do not use a partition used by a service like Docker or Kubernetes for ephemeral storage.
 * The host path must exist and be writable by the user:group 1001:1001 on all nodes in the cluster.